oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

   2. Add `nvidia-drm.modeset=1` and `nvidia-drm.fbdev=1` inside your `GRUB_CMDLINE_LINUX` (i.e. `GRUB_CMDLINE_LINUX="nvidia-drm.modeset=1 nvidia-drm.fbdev=1"`)
   3. Run `sudo update-grub`
   4. Reboot the system

+* You may have the GSP firmware of Nvidia enabled, and this is known to cause some performance issues on the beta 555.42.02 version of the driver.
+Maybe this will be fixed in the future, but for now, we can disable the GSP firmware if needed.

+  1. Edit `/etc/default/grub` using `sudo nano /etc/default/grub`
+  2. Add `nvidia.NVreg_EnableGpuFirmware=0` inside your `GRUB_CMDLINE_LINUX`
+  3. Run `sudo update-grub`
+  4. Reboot the system

+  See https://forums.developer.nvidia.com/t/major-kde-plasma-desktop-frameskip-lag-issues-on-driver-555/293606 for more information on this issue.

 * You may be missing the `libnvidia-egl-wayland1` package (which is often recommended).
 Try installing the package using `sudo apt install libnvidia-egl-wayland1` (**Please** don't do this if you installed version 555+ of the Nvidia driver since the driver installer already installs it for you).
 * for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto".
 Follow the steps below in order to apply this: